 The size of silk thread used with sewing machine is within the range of 50-60.

 You can use this thread for applique work as the thin thread looks almost invisible but gives a lustrous beauty as well.

 It is a very elastic thread, which is also very strong.
 The only deterrent in using this one regularly is that it is expensive.

 A thread with a beautiful finish, this is used for decorative purposes.
 It can look like silk thread.

 It is very delicate and prone to breaking more than any other thread so do not use it to sew seams.

 A type of stretch thread used when you want stretch seams.

 Classification of threads according to their uses.

-This thread used in sergers are not as thick as the regular thread used in sewing machines.
-That is ok when used in a serger as a serger typically uses more than one strand to sew.
-So that makes up for the thinness
+You need a special thread that will withstand the pressures of serger sewing.
+This thread used in sergers is not as thick as the regular thread used in sewing machines.
+That is ok when used in a serger, as a serger typically uses more than one strand to sew.
+So that makes up for the thinness.